image-js/image-js-docs/docs/Tutorials/ROI analysis.md

 const interval = span / Math.sqrt(rois.length);
 ```

 After that we can find how many ROIs belong to each interval.
-To make it more visually clear we will use a map.

 ```ts
 const bySizeDistribution = new Map();